michelgrootjans/explaining-flow/readme.md

 We have an improvement in throughput, but it's not what we expected.
 We solved the development bottleneck.
 A new bottleneck appeared before QA, which caused the slowdown.

-#### scenario 7: Let's go back to the original team and introduce a WIP-limit instead of a new developer
+### Let's go back to the original team and introduce a WIP-limit instead of a new developer
 We will simulate with the same team from scenario 5, but introduce a WIP-limit of 10.
 This means that no-one is allowed to start on a new story for as long as there are 10 stories _in flight_.

 **Input**